milesoberstadt/i2c-esp-idf/README.md

 It can be put to sleep or woken up by the Sleeper-Node when there is no wind to save power.

 The M-Node is programmed using the Arduino IDE.
 The source code can be found in the [nrf-sensor-server](./nrf-sensor-server) folder.
-The A-Node and M-Node share the same source code.
+The A-Node, M-Node and S-Node share the same source code.
 Define `NODE_TYPE` to `M_NODE` to compile the M-Node code.

 ## A-Node